This version:

 '(type TonysSpecialty SHELLFISH)' is derived from the application of General Modus Ponens rule on the two premises linked by

-http://inference-web.org/2007/primer/examples/proofs/tonys/answer_2/ns1.owl#ns1 and
+https://inference-web.org/2007/primer/examples/proofs/tonys/answer_2/ns1.owl#ns1 and

-http://inference-web.org/2007/primer/examples/proofs/tonys/answer_2/ns2.owl#ns2, and
+https://inference-web.org/2007/primer/examples/proofs/tonys/answer_2/ns2.owl#ns2, and

 we also record that the inference step binds the variable ?x to SHELLFISH.